 TC PipeLines, LP was formed on December 16, 1998 as a Delaware limited partnership.
 The accompanying unaudited pro forma financial information has been prepared by management in accordance with accounting principles generally accepted in the United States.
-The pro forma financial statements of TC PipeLines, LP have been prepared from information derived from the audited financial statements of TC PipeLines, LP and the audited financial statements of Northern Border Pipeline Company ("Northern Border Pipeline") appearing elsewhere in this registration statement, and the assumptions outlined in Note 2 below.
+The pro forma financial statements of TC PipeLines, LP have been prepared from information derived from the audited financial statements of TC PipeLines, LP and the audited and unaudited financial statements of Northern Border Pipeline Company ("Northern Border Pipeline") appearing elsewhere in this registration statement, and the assumptions outlined in Note 2 below.
 Northern Border Pipeline is currently owned by Northern Border Partners, L.P.
-(70%), TransCanada Border PipeLine Ltd. (6%) and TransCan Northern Ltd. (24%).
+(70%), TransCan Northern Ltd. (24%) and TransCanada Border PipeLine Ltd. (6%).